StoriesStephen and Ayesha Curry to Build New Playspace in Oakland

 Playspaces Are More Essential Than Ever

 Kids need play in order to thrive — especially during stressful times.
 Having access to quality places to play is vital to kids’ emotional, social and physical health.
 Too many kids in America, however, don’t have a safe place to play, and are denied the essential benefits of play.
 Eat.
 Learn.
 Play.
-Steph and Ayesha Curry’s foundation, describe this inequity completely.
+Stephen and Ayesha Curry’s foundation, describe this inequity completely.

 There is a powerful, positive connection with a child’s success and the recommended daily amount of physical activity.
 This is why we have made Play one of the core pillars for our foundation.